 I want to share my quick and easy slow cooker Sloppy Joe’s recipe with you today.
 This sloppy joe mixture is freshly made from scratch and has a sweet tangy flavor.
 You can freeze the cooked meat ahead of time and just add the other pantry or refrigerator items when you want to make this recipe.

 This slow cooker Sloppy Joe’s recipe uses some of your food storage along with whatever meat you want to use.
 Or substitute the meat for your favorite beans.
 This recipe is great with ground venison, beef, turkey, or elk.

 We have a lot of game hunters in Utah, so this recipe is a family favorite.
 I use this slow cooker after I fry the meat with the onions.
 Then I can add the other ingredients to set and forget my dinner.
 I fried the hamburger with chopped fresh onions (I normally only use freeze-dried onions), but I had a couple of onions I used today in the pantry.
 Cuisinart PSC-350 3-1/2-Quart Programmable Slow Cooker

-This picture above is the finished product inside a yummy sesame seed hamburger bun.
-The slow cooker sloppy joes mixture is ready to serve on your favorite hamburger buns.
-They are great to serve with potato chips, dip, carrots, celery sticks and fresh fruit.
+The slow cooker sloppy joes mixture is ready to serve on your favorite hamburger buns or other rolls.
+They are great to serve with potato chips, dip, carrots, celery sticks, and fresh fruit.
 Oh, and don’t forget the root beer!
 This is a perfect meal to take in a slow cooker to any family reunion or neighborhood get together.